Ankit-repo-24/Profile_Card/README.md

-# 🌟 Profile Card Website
+# 🌟 Social Link Card

 A simple and modern **Profile Card Website** built with **HTML** and **CSS**.
 It features your profile picture, name, bio, and links to your social profiles (GitHub, LinkedIn, LeetCode, GeeksforGeeks, Twitter) with a sleek dark theme.